markreha/cloudworkshop/sdk/docs/development/README.md

 See https://cloud.google.com/appengine/docs/flexible/java/dev-jetty9

-Create the MySQL Database Container and initialzie the schema in the Google Cloud Platform:
+Create the MySQL Database Container and initialzie the schema in the Google Cloud Platform.

  1: Create a SQL MySQL instance (of type Second Generation).

  2: Go to a browser and search for My IP.
 Note your IP Address.

  3: Open the instance of the new database.

  4. Under Users create a new user test/test that is available for all hosts.
 Click the Create button.

  5. Under Authorization click Add Network, name of DevAccess, network of your IP Address, click Done and Save buttons.

  6: Under IP Address request an IPv4 address.

  7. Setup a MySQL Workbench connection using the databases IP address and user.

  8: Connect to the database in MySQL Workbench and run the IoT.sql DDL script.

 [Back to Top](#getting-started-building-the-iot-apps)